aoc/year2016/

 60//! from the winning elf until we reach the starting number of elves.

 61//!
-Starting with the winning elf `a` it must have eliminated its neighbour to the right:
+Starting with the winning elf `a` it must have eliminated its neighbor to the right:

 62//!